individual-brain-charting/public_protocols/README.md

 Main directories are dedicated to the protocol(s) of one task or a group of tasks.

 Each directory is structured as follows:
-1. the protocol's scripts pertaining the launch of the stimuli;
+1. the protocol's scripts pertaining the randomization (when applicable) and launching of the stimuli;
 2. video demonstrations of the sequence of events displayed at every run;
 3. documents containing instructions to the participants carried out during the training session; and
 4. scripts that parse + extract information from log files and compute the paradigm descriptors of the regressors-of-interest used in the GLM estimation.
 Log files are released upon launching the protocols and they contain experimental variables and behavioral data.